vickicello/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 50: February 20, 2019
+**Today's Progress**
+I did a lot of screwing around with my project...

+**Thoughts**
+So yeah.
+I've done a lot of reworking with my project, but basically, what I'm realizing is that I am in way over my head by using CSV data and trying to throw on a Rails model to it to meet project requirements.
+And I've been watching so many tutorials to get it working right that now my code has gotten pretty screwed up.
+So I'm thinking...I may just jump ship and start a fresh project that is more approachable, now that I understand the project paramters more fully.

+It sucks feeling like I failed, but I'm not really sad about it at all because I learned A TON along the way.
+And it's something I can return to after the pressures of completing graduation in a timely manner are off.
+With a less crazy project, I can focus on making something that works and that looks nice.
+Onwards and upwards.

+**Link(s) to work**
+Heh...I didn't even bother pushing it up since I fudged things up so bad!

 ### Day 49: February 19, 2019
 **Today's Progress**
 I did a lottt of things to refactor how my client side was working in my React app.